MaxineCodes/BubblesRT/README.md

 # Bubbles Raytracing Renderer

-The Bubbles raytracing rendering engine is a GUI offline raytracing engine project which only renders `Bubbles` (spheres) using C++. <br/>
+The Bubbles raytracing rendering engine is a GUI offline raytracing engine project which only renders stuff using C++. <br/>
-Qt is used for the GUI.
-2D graphics & icons are made with Adobe Illustrator.
+The goal is to stay away from dependencies and code most of the funcionality from scratch.

+Currently using the following:
+- OpenGL
+- GLAD
+- GLFW